Chester: Modern era

 A considerable amount of land in Chester is owned by The 7th Duke of Westminster who owns an estate, Eaton Hall, near the village of Eccleston.
 He also has London properties in Mayfair.

 Grosvenor is the Duke's family name, which explains such features in the city as the Grosvenor Bridge, the Grosvenor Hotel, and Grosvenor Park.
-Much of Chester's architecture dates from the Victorian era, many of the buildings being modeled on the Jacobean half-timbered style and designed by John Douglas, who was employed by the Duke as his principal architect.
+Much of Chester's architecture dates from the Victorian era, many of the buildings being modelled on the Jacobean half-timbered style and designed by John Douglas, who was employed by the Duke as his principal architect.
 He had a trademark of twisted chimney stacks, many of which can be seen on the buildings in the city centre.

-Douglas designed amongst other buildings the Grosvenor Hotel and the City Baths.
-In 1911, Douglas' protégé and city architect James Strong designed the then active fire station on the west side of Northgate Street.
+Douglas designed, amongst other buildings, the Grosvenor Hotel and the City Baths.
+In 1911, Douglas' protégé and city architect James Strong designed the then-active fire station on the west side of Northgate Street.
 Another feature of all buildings belonging to the estate of Westminster is the 'Grey Diamonds' – a weaving pattern of grey bricks in the red brickwork laid out in a diamond formation.

 Towards the end of World War II, a lack of affordable housing meant many problems for Chester.
-Large areas of farmland on the outskirts of the city were developed as residential areas in the 1950s and early 1960s, producing, for instance, the suburb of Blacon.
+Large areas of farmland on the city's outskirts were developed as residential areas in the 1950s and early 1960s, producing, for instance, the suburb of Blacon.
 In 1964, a bypass was built through and around the city centre to combat traffic congestion.

-These new developments caused local concern as the physicality and therefore the feel of the city was being dramatically altered.
-In 1968, a report by Donald Insall in collaboration with authorities and government recommended that historic buildings be preserved in Chester.
+These new developments caused local concern as the physicality and, therefore, the feel of the city was being dramatically altered.
+In 1968, a report by Donald Insall, in collaboration with authorities and government, recommended that historic buildings be preserved in Chester.
 Consequently, the buildings were used in new and different ways instead of being demolished.

-In 1969 the City Conservation Area was designated.
-Over the next 20 years the emphasis was placed on saving historic buildings, such as The Falcon Inn, Dutch Houses and Kings Buildings.
+The City Conservation Area was designated in 1969.
+Over the next twenty years, the emphasis was placed on saving historic buildings, such as The Falcon Inn, Dutch Houses, and Kings Buildings.

-On 13 January 2002, Chester was granted Fairtrade City status.
-This status was renewed by the Fairtrade Foundation on 20 August 2003.
+On 13 January 2002, Chester was granted the first UK Fairtrade City status by the Fairtrade Foundation.
+In 2011 this was extended to the entire borough.

 Governance

-Chester is an unparished area within the unitary authority of Cheshire West and Chester as of 1 April 2009 replacing the old Chester City Council and the local ward is the City ward electing three councillors.
-A small area around Chester Castle remains a civil parish of Chester Castle.
-The Member of Parliament for the City of Chester is Samantha Dixon (Labour), who has held the seat since a by-election in 2022.